 Determined not to let new coworkers thwart her optimism and belief in the human spirit, she opens true feelings as real characters step out from behind the facades.
 Each has concerns, breaking points, beliefs, morals.
 But some morals are less equal than others.
 What’s a new employee to do?

-Originally produced in 2001 as a limited release VHS and screened at the 2002 Artomatic, The Worker Bees was Absurd Productions Pictures first feature packaged for release.
+Originally produced in 2001 as a limited release VHS and screened at the 2002 Artomatic and later at Amazicon in PA, The Worker Bees was Absurd Productions Pictures first film packaged for release.
 When filming wrapped and after airing in Washington DC, production of Taste of Desperation would begin.
 Gail Maureen Hanson, one of the feature players in Taste of Desperation, stars in The Worker Bees and Mark Byrne plays an overbearing boss.

 As sound effects required a total re-do anyway, swapping out sounds either too quiet, weak, or over bearing became the exception to following the “original” cut.
 For example, the sound of heavy breathing and a heartbeat accompanied Collins in the original walk-in on the VHS version.
 The breathing caused a lot of confusion as to whether or not she was being stalked.
 So in the clean-up, we just went with the heartbeat.
 The bombing sounds were also upgraded and the gunshot eliminated.
 The bee and ocean sounds pretty much follow the original.
 Other than the new sound effects, the only other changes made were minor cuts due to color and sound correction.